nagasudhirpulla/taming_python/blog/skills/oracle_express_install.md

 [Table of Contents](https://nagasudhir.blogspot.com/2020/04/taming-python-table-of-contents.html)
 <hr/>
-In this post we will install Oracle Express Edition (XE) database which is free and is meant for local usage.
+In this post we will install Oracle Express Edition (XE) database which is free and is meant for local and light weight database setup.

+Oracle local database is ideal for local development and testing without connecting to remote databases

 ## Why use Oracle Instant Client
 * Without Oracle Instant Client, python scripts cannot communicate with the oracle database.